ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 9. ADDED Spellfire Sorcery.
 10. ADDED, and rebalanced, Sarymsak's monk gloves.
 11. ADDED, and rebalanced, More Better Scimitars.
 12. ADDED, and rebalanced, Concentrated Sussur Sap - an Act III upgrade for your Sussur weapon.
+In addition to its normal location (sold by Popper), you may find something interesting on Balthazar.
+The upgraded version of the sussur weapons become +2 weapons, with an extra 1d6 acid damage, ignore slashing damage, and the silence effect save DC becomes your maneuver save DC +1.
 13. ADDED Marching Band, and REMOVED prior mod attempts at making perform last during combat/movement.
 14. ADDED a secret mod.
+15. REMOVED Fangs and Skulls.
+If you have it active in your game, this will not be save safe.
+16. Tried to improve autowares MCM settings to cover more junk and to stop marking important things as wares.
+17. Restored the ability to upgrade things in POTR.
+18. Fixed a POTR localization issue (Listo specific, it's right in the original mod).

 ## Listonomicon v7.1.3